12 sales training techniques to build an unstoppable sales team

 The learning never stops

-Sales training never really ends.
+Sales training and hiring never really ends.

 There are always new techniques, better scripts, new objections to overcome, new issues to address, another competitor entering the market that you and your team will need to learn how to combat.